TCB13/uSentry/README.md

 - 🕵️ SSO-ready — Authenticate once, access all apps

 ## ⚙️ How Does It Work?
-Nginx has the ability to authenticate each request with an external solution.
-For example, if I try to browse to https://your-local-domain-or-ip/, Nginx can call another URL to check if it should allow access or not. uSentry provides this functionality along with sessions and login/logout facilities.
-Check out https://nginx.org/en/docs/http/ngx_http_auth_request_module.html for more details.
+Nginx supports authenticating each request using an external service.
+For example, when you try to access https://your-local-domain-or-ip/, Nginx can call a separate URL to determine whether the request should be allowed. uSentry integrates with this mechanism by providing session management, login, and logout functionality.
+You may learn more about how this works in the official Nginx documentation: https://nginx.org/en/docs/http/ngx_http_auth_request_module.html.

 ## 💧 Requirements
 - ✅ Nginx (with ngx_http_auth_request_module)